snuhcs-course/swpp-2025-project-team-01/README.md

 #### 6. Enhanced usability of player UI
 - **Information for not supporting Korean TTS**: When user tap the 'Rec' button in Korean lecture, the snackbar message ('한국어 강의는 TTS 음성이 제공되지 않습니다.') appears and there's no change in playing audio.
 - **More usable PDF navigator**: User can slide up the screen to open PDF navigator even in playbar state.
 Addedly, user can close PDF navigator by sliding down the screen.
-Moreover, when user tap the unmatched slide in PDF navigator, it is unresponsive to touch, and nothing happens.
+Moreover, when user tap the unmatched slide (shadow-processed) in PDF navigator, it is unresponsive to touch, and nothing happens.
 (Originally, there was an animation that briefly navigated to the slide and then returned)

 #### 7. Subject archiving
 - **Archiving**: User can archive subjects in edit subject info dialog.
 If archived, the subject lose all tags/favorite state, and disappears in home screen.